 - details of the software you intend to buy

 How to apply

 PricewaterhouseCoopers (PwC) is administering the grants for HMRC.

 If your application is successful you’ll get a grant offer letter.

 You will receive the funding for the cost of recruitment and then 50% of the eligible salary costs once the grant offer is issued.
 The remaining 50% of salary costs will be paid when you have provided the new employee’s contract (signed and dated) and first payslip.

 You’ll need to submit proof of how much you’ve spent on IT improvements or training within 2 months of getting the grant offer letter.

 You’ll then get the grant within 30 days.
-It’ll be paid by Bacs to a UK bank account in the name of the person who applied.
+It’ll be paid by BACs to a UK bank account in the name of the person or organisation who applied.

 How to treat the grants for tax